 As an academic, Prof. Bagenstos has published articles in journals such as the Yale Law Journal, the Columbia Law Review, the California Law Review, the Virginia Law Review, the Georgetown Law Journal, and many others.
-He also has published two books: Law and the Contradictions of the Disability Rights Movement (Yale University Press, 2009); and Disability Rights Law: Cases and Materials (Foundation Press, 2010).
-In his "spare time," Prof. Bagenstos frequently consults with civil rights organizations and remains an active appellate and Supreme Court litigator in civil rights and federalism cases.
+He also has published two books: Law and the Contradictions of the Disability Rights Movement (Yale University Press, 2009) and Disability Rights Law: Cases and Materials (Foundation Press, 2010).
+Prof. Bagenstos frequently consults with civil rights organizations and remains an active appellate and Supreme Court litigator in civil rights and federalism cases.
 In one of the most notable cases he has argued, United States v.
 Georgia, 546 U.S. 151 (2006), the U.S. Supreme Court upheld, as applied to his client's case, the constitutionality of Title II of the Americans with Disabilities Act.
-Prof. Bagenstos has also testified before Congress on several occasions, including in support of the Fair Pay Restoration Act, the ADA Amendments Act, the Employment Non-Discrimination Act, and the Convention on the Elimination of All Forms of Discrimination Against Women, as well as on the application of the ADA to advancing technology and the problem of mental illness in prisons.
+Prof. Bagenstos also has testified before Congress on several occasions, including in support of the Fair Pay Restoration Act, the ADA Amendments Act, the Employment Non-Discrimination Act, and the Convention on the Elimination of All Forms of Discrimination Against Women, as well as on the application of the ADA to advancing technology and the problem of mental illness in prisons.

 Prior to joining the Michigan Law faculty, Prof. Bagenstos was a professor of law and, from 2007 to 2008, also associate dean for research and faculty development at Washington University School of Law.
 He has been on the faculty of Harvard Law School and was a visiting professor at UCLA School of Law.
-He clerked for Judge Stephen Reinhardt on the Ninth Circuit for one year, then joined the Civil Rights Division of the U.S. Department of Justice.
+He clerked for the Hon.
+Stephen Reinhardt on the Ninth Circuit for one year, then joined the Civil Rights Division of the U.S. Department of Justice.
 Following that position, he served as a law clerk for Justice Ruth Bader Ginsburg of the U.S. Supreme Court.
-In 1993, Prof. Bagenstos earned his JD, magna cum laude, from Harvard, where he received the Fay Diploma and was articles office co-chair for the Harvard Law Review.
+In 1993, Prof. Bagenstos earned his JD, magna cum laude, from Harvard, where he received the Fay Diploma and was articles office co-chair of the Harvard Law Review.
 He received his BA, with highest honors and highest distinction, from the University of North Carolina.